 For goods and services that are not essential to life, the corporate vendor subjects the individual purchaser to other pressures.
 The corporation has vast financial resources with which to mount pressure selling.
 They blast the public mind with a deceptive view of what they are selling.
 They emphasise out of all proportion what advantage its product or service provides to the buyer.
 They omit or mask the obligations their contract of sale places upon the buyer.
 At the instant of sale, time is of the essence.
 The corporation hustles the individual to buy on impulse, without reading the contract, let alone any terms to which it may refer.

-I see an extreme case of this pressure in a current run of car advertisements.
+I see an extreme case of this pressure in the current spate of car advertisements.
 "Quick, quick, sign up while the offer lasts."
 Then at the bottom of the screen flashes a block of tightly packed white text, which obviously are terms and conditions that apply to the offer.
 It must be on the screen for less than two seconds and is completely illegible within the resolution of the television screen.
 No doubt, however, in the case of a dispute, they will be presented in pristine print and the buyer will be deemed to have been bound by them.
 And we are supposed to respect a system of Law that allows this?

 These one-sided contracts, though grossly unfair and inequitable, are nonetheless legal and fulfillable.
 Notwithstanding, some contracts which the innocent consumer is duped into signing are neither legal nor logically fulfillable.
 One such contract, which I have had reason to study, was for the sale and purchase of a piece of land.
 A corporate entity had drafted this contract to sell plots of land to private individuals.
 After an intense analysis of its seven pages of tightly packed convoluted clauses, I found that it was both illegal and logically unfulfillable.
 It was the instrument of a scam.